Skip to main content

 It has equally reiterated the importance of ensuring the protection of all civilians at all times in line with international humanitarian law.

-The EU is fully committed to a Two-State Solution, with Israel and a Palestinian State living side by side in peace and security.
+The EU continues its engagement in diplomatic efforts in the region and internationally to contribute to finding a way out of the cycle of violence.
+It remains fully committed to a Two-State Solution, with Israel and a Palestinian State living side by side in peace and security.

 In focus